dji-sdk/Onboard-SDK-Doc/source/modules/collision-avoidance/collision-avoidance.md

 ### Limitations

+- This is a beta release and may contain bugs.

-- Currently the collision avoidance module only stop and hover when moving towards obstacles.
+- Currently the collision avoidance module will only stop and hover when moving towards obstacles.
 It will not move away from an approaching dynamic obstacle.

 - It is not a simultaneous localization and mapping (SLAM) solution.
 It only usese the instantaneous point cloud information from the LiDAR to build an occupancy grid and tries to avoid the collision in that short term grid.

 - It requires good velocity information to work.
 In the M600 setup, this means that good GPS reception is required.

 - Plan the mission with conservative velocity, e.g., `5 m/s` and be prepared to switch to `P` mode to take over.

+- This module is not designed to detect hanging wires or other small objects reliably.